snotskie/ttrpg/site/src/index.md

     With that in mind, pick two of the following Basic Abilities to start the game with.

-    You may spend two Level-ups to gain a third, and three Level-ups to gain a fourth.
-You may then spend five Level-ups to create one of your own and gain it, within reason.
+    When you reach Level 2, and again at Level 5, you may gain an additional Basic Ability.
+When you reach Level 10, you may create one of your own and gain it, within reason.

 **Blessed by Luck:** Once per scene, when you fail a Check, you may spend $2$ Blessings to roll a Luck Check.
 If the Luck Check succeeds, then the original failure becomes a success.